-If you have encountered a road block during your research then her The Question You Need To Ask When You’re Stuck on Your Genealogy may just help you.
+If you have encountered a roadblock during your research then The Question You Need To Ask When You’re Stuck on Your Genealogy may just help you.

 Your Family History Question Not Answered?

 Genealogy is such a wide and varied subject.
-You can learn so much about your ancestors and there are so many different resources out there that contains information about your ancestry.
+You can learn so much about your ancestors and there are so many different resources out there that contain information about your ancestry.

 No doubt I have not included every genealogy question imaginable.

 If your question is not listed then please feel free to comment below and I will only be too glad to include it.

 Alternatively, if I have not adequately answered your question here then again please comment below so that I can help you.

 Thank You and Please Leave A Comment